xXValhallaCoderXx/BP-Webpack/README.md

 ### Installing

-1. Clone this repo using `git clone https://github.com/xXValhallaCoderXx/Webpack-V3-React-HMR.git`.
+1. Clone this repo using `git clone`.
 2. Move to the appropriate directory.
 3. Run `npm -i` or `yarn` in order to install dependencies.<br />

+## Development

-4. Run `npm start` or `yarn start` to start the development enviroment<br />
+1. Run `npm start` or `yarn start` to start the development enviroment<br />
-5. Go to browser and visit: `localhost:8080`.
+2. Go to browser and visit: `localhost:8080`.

-## Tests

-Unit-tests are created with Jest and Enzyme

-### Break down into end to end tests

-Explain what these tests test and why
+This will start up a webpack dev server to allow for local development of your application.

+### CLI Scripts
+The development enviroment has various commands in the `package.json` which we are able to run via the CLI, which are as follows:

 ```
-Give an example
+  "lint:fix-js": This will run prettier and auto-format any code which may not be formatted correctly.
+  "lint:js": This will provide feedback via the CLI if there are currently any linting errors.
+  "start": This will start the development server on localhost:8080 by default.
+  "start:lint": This will start the development server, with linter so if any code if formatted incorrectly errors will be dislayed via CLI and project wont compile.
+  "stats": Provides a .json file of the build output, can be used with other applications for analyzing the output
+  "build": Builds the application

 ```

-## Deployment

-WIP